 Just as with Google Web Search, Google Scholar orders your search results by how relevant they are to your query, so the most useful references should appear at the top of the page.
 This relevance ranking takes into account the full text of each article as well as the article's author, the publication in which the article appeared and how often it has been cited in scholarly literature.
 Google Scholar also automatically analyzes and extracts citations and presents them as separate results, even if the documents they refer to are not online.
 This means your search results may include citations of older works and seminal articles that appear only in books or other offline publications.

 offers a database of case law from the U.S. Supreme Court and U.S. Circuit Courts of Appeal, as well as several state supreme courts.
-First, click on the “Advanced Search” link found under the “Search for a Case” tab on the left-hand side of the page.
+First, click on the “Cases and Codes" tab in the upper left of the home page, then click the link to "search for case summaries".
 Use the drop-down menus to select a court, legal topic, and/or industry.
 You may also search by date, docket number, and party name.
 FindLaw also offers a tab where you may perform a full-text search.
 Continuing down the screen, you may also choose to browse by selecting a court, company, or legal topic.
 Once you arrive at a result in FindLaw, you will be brought to a screen showing a summary of the case.
 At the top, right-hand side of the page, you will be able to click “Read” to gain full-text access to the case.

 offers cases from the U.S. Supreme Court, U.S. Circuit Courts of Appeal, and U.S. District Courts.
 Additionally, you may find links to many state supreme court and intermediate court of appeal cases.
 To locate a case of interest, enter a keyword into the search box and use the drop-down menu to choose a jurisdiction, or simply click on a hyperlinked jurisdiction, choose a court and date, and then browse through a list of cases.